sveltejs/svelte/site/content/docs/03-run-time.md

 Creates an event dispatcher that can be used to dispatch [component events](/docs#template-syntax-component-directives-on-component-event).
 Event dispatchers are functions that can take two arguments: `name` and `detail`.

 Component events created with `createEventDispatcher` create a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
-These events do not [bubble](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture) and are not cancellable with `event.preventDefault()`.
+These events do not [bubble](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture).
 The `detail` argument corresponds to the [CustomEvent.detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) property and can contain any type of data.

 ```sv
 <script>